The Bible says in Judges 11:24-27, “Wilt not thou possess

 forty-two thousand Ephraimites died in the fighting.
 This was a civil war in

-especially with someone that God has chosen.
+quarrel, especially with someone that God has chosen.
 You just might lose.
-Jesus loves

-peace-makers, since there are not very many of them in this world.
-Therefore,
+Jesus loves peace-makers, since there are not very many of them in this world.

-God is not on the side of those who start trouble, but on the side of those who
+Therefore, God is not on the side of those who start trouble, but on the side

-finish it.
-You are permitted to defend yourself but under the law, and in the
+of those who finish it.
+You are permitted to defend yourself, but only in the

 will of God.